scholarslab/Geoloader/README.md

 ### CLI Application

-Alternatively, batches of assets be loaded in bulk from the command line by defining a separate "manifest" YAML file that defines (a) a set of files that should be included in the upload and (b) a common packet of metadata that should be used to describe the assets in Solr.
+Alternatively, batches of assets be loaded in bulk from the command line by defining a separate manifest file that defines (a) a set of files that should be included in the upload and (b) a common packet of metadata that should be used to describe the assets in Solr.

+To use Geoloader from the command line, **set global configuration defaults in a `~/.geoloader.yaml` file**, which is automatically loaded and applied before tasks are executed.

 #### load